-A biomass power plant manager supervises every aspect of the transformation of waste into useable energy.
+A biomass power plant manager is someone who supervises every aspect of the transformation of waste into useable energy.
 They keep track of the amount of energy the plant is producing as opposed to how much it uses.
 Managers also ensure that strict safety protocol is followed and that it is in compliance with federal and regional regulations.

 Would you make a good biomass power plant manager?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Biomass power plant managers have a wide range of duties within their workplace.
 They must repair and test equipment that distributes electricity using specialized power tools and testing procedures.
 Power plant managers also use equipment like handheld radios to monitor the plant’s communications operations.